gardener/gardener/docs/proposals/31-inplace-node-update.md

 Currently, when a dependency in the Operating System Configuration (OSC) changes, `gardener-node-agent` detects the differences between the current OSC and the last applied OSC and updates any modified units on the node.
 When the in-place update strategy is configured, if changes are detected that cannot be applied immediately (ie; if the change contains any of the update triggers listed in the [Goals](#goals)), `gardener-node-agent` will pause the update and wait for the `node.machine.sapcloud.io/ready-to-update` label to appear on the node before proceeding with the update.

-For OS updates, the OS extensions are responsible for populating the `inPlaceUpdateConfig` field within the OperatingSystemConfig status.
-This configuration includes the path to the update script (`osUpdateScriptPath`) and any additional arguments (`osUpdateScriptArgs`) required by the script. `gardener-node-agent` triggers the script located at the path specified in `inPlaceUpdateConfig.osUpdateScriptPath` and passes the arguments defined in `inPlaceUpdateConfig.osUpdateScriptArgs`.
+For machine image updates, `gardener-node-agent` executes the command present in the `inPlaceUpdateConfig.osUpdateCommand` field within the OperatingSystemConfig status.

 For Kubelet minor version or configuration updates, `gardener-node-agent` will apply the changed files and restart the `kubelet` unit and there are no additional steps involved.

 For credential rotation, in the case of Certificate Authority (CA) rotation, the `kubelet` needs to be bootstrapped again so that it can request client certificates signed by the new CA. `gardener-node-agent` will use the existing kubeconfig used by the `kubelet` (passed in the `--kubeconfig` flag.
 See [`kubelet` Options](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/)) and use it as bootstrap kubeconfig (`--bootstrap-kubeconfig` flag in the kubelet).
 It will remove the kubelet certificate directory (`--cert-dir` flag in the kubelet) `/var/lib/kubelet/pki`, and the `kubelet.service` unit is restarted.
 This makes the kubelet request new client certificates through [Certificate signing requests (CSR)](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/#certificate-signing-requests).
-In case of `ServiceAccount` signing key rotation, `gardener-node-agent` will restart itself to load the new service account token using its [`token` controller](https://github.com/gardener/gardener/blob/master/docs/concepts/node-agent.md#token-controller).
+In case of `ServiceAccount` signing key rotation, `gardener-node-agent` will fetch the new service account token using its [`token` controller](https://github.com/gardener/gardener/blob/master/docs/concepts/node-agent.md#token-controller) automatically.

 After executing an update, `gardener-node-agent` will determine the outcome and apply the corresponding label to the node: either `node.machine.sapcloud.io/update-successful` or `node.machine.sapcloud.io/update-failed`, indicating the status of the update.
 In the case of a successful update, before labelling the node as `node.machine.sapcloud.io/update-successful`, the `gardener-node-agent` will restart all pods running on the node.
 This step ensures that DaemonSet pods and pods with local storage are properly recreated post-update.